mub/brainYard/jetBrains/idea/plugins/copyNixPath/README.md

 Since Idea runs under Windows, it copies me the Windows path with backslashes.
 Which causes problems with my Unix shell scripts.
 I quickly cobbled this tiny plugin together and it's saving me a lot of grief with this.

+What it does, it adds 2 actions and 2 menu items to the editor popup menus.

-# Copyleft
+# &larr;&lArr; Copyleft

-This code is public domain.
-Free as dust in the wind.
+This code is &#9728; public domain. &#9729; Free as dust in the wind. &#x263c;

 No obligation nor responsibilities from my side, no expectations from yours.

 Use at your own discretion.
-Feel free to add an issue to this GitHub project, I may get to it if ever.
+Feel free to add an issue to this GitHub project if any, I may get to it if ever.